Lively urban neighborhood home to the Colorado State Capitol

 Spend a summer day at Civic Center Park

-Situated on the sprawling lawn at the base of the Colorado State Capitol is Civic Center Park, an urban and meticulously landscaped green space full of paved walking paths, sculptures and a Greek amphitheater; Civic Center Park is also known for its frequent events.
+Situated on the sprawling lawn at the base of the Colorado State Capitol is Civic Center Park, a meticulously landscaped green space full of paved walking paths, sculptures and a Greek amphitheater; Civic Center Park is also known for its frequent events.
 “Food trucks come to the park in the spring and summer, and there’s always political events happening there,” Walker says.
 She adds that small city parks can also be found throughout the area: “Denver really had the foresight to aside space for parks as the city grew.”
 These smaller parks include Governors Park, which features a playground and paved pedestrian paths, and Quality Hill Park.

 Food trucks gather at Civic Center Park during the Summer months.